jamietanna/sarahseewhy.github.io/_posts/2019-01-18-reflection-week-3.md

 date: 2019-01-17
 ---

 This week: testing scripting languages and what obligations do software developers have as historical actors?
-Leaving aside the tone of levity it's been an interesting, one of the things I love about being a developer is that it's rarely dull.
+Leaving aside the tone of levity, it has been an interesting week.
+One of the things I love about being a developer is that it's rarely dull.

 ### Testing scripting languages